 Canon 3 – Of the Standing Committee

-The Standing Committee shall be composed of six members, three from the priestly order and three from the lay order.
+The Standing Committee shall be composed of six members, three clergy and three lay.
 One clerical and one lay member shall be elected at each Annual Council for a term of three years.
 No member of the Standing Committee completing more than one half of a term shall be re-elected until after an interval of one year from completion of an elected term, except that a member elected to fill a vacancy and who has served less than one half of a term shall be eligible for election.

 The Standing Committee shall meet within thirty days of election of new members and elect a President and a Secretary.
 Vacancies on the Standing Committee shall be filled by election by the remaining members.